jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 After this incident, `Lucy` was unable to remain in this environment that suddenly became so toxic to her.
 She presented her resignation and found a new job at `Red portal enterprises B.V.` only a few weeks after the incident.

-Lursi remained the whole time listening carefully to Lucy's story in awe and disbelief.
+Lars remained the whole time listening carefully to Lucy's story in awe and disbelief.

 [to be continued...](https://github.com/jesperancinha/note-manager-app/blob/master/docs/good.story/good.story.chapter.3.md)
 [Chapter Three - Hong Kong Enterprise Surprise](https://github.com/jesperancinha/note-manager-app/blob/master/docs/good.story/good.story.chapter.3.md)